-The inspector should next check to see that the evacuation rate for the ash hoppers is often enough to prevent buildup of ash over the tops of the hoppers.
+The inspector should next check to see that the exacuation rate for the ash hoppers is often enough to prevent buildup of ash over the tops of the hoppers.
+Inlet field hoppers, for example, normally collected from 60 to 80 percent of the total Catch, and must be evacuated much more often than the downfield hoppers.
 If level alarms are used, he should determine that they are operating properly.
-The inspector can check the temperature at the hopper throat with the back of his hand, and if one is comparatively low in temperature, this could indicate that a malfunction of the ash removal system could cause bridging or plugging of the hoppers and subsequent ash buildup.
+The inspector can check the temperature at the hopper throat with the back of his hand, and if one is Comparatively low in temperature, this could indicate that a malfunction of the ash removal system could cause bridging or plugging of the hoppers and subsequent ash buildup.

-Problems the inspector should look for in the ash evacuation and removal system include water pump failure, disengagement of vacuum connections, malfunction of rotary air lock valves, and failure of sequencing controls.
+Problems the inspector should look for in the ash evacuation and removal system include water pump failure, disengagement of Vacuum connections, malfunction of rotary air lock valves, and failure of sequencing controls.